You have questions. We have answers.

 How Do I Start Preparing My Program of Study?

 The process begins by clearly defining your career and educational goals.
 Your academic advisor can help you identify faculty, students, and professionals outside of the university to get information to form your career and educational goals.
 You can also look at information from professional societies or graduate and professional schools.
 Talk to faculty in courses that you take who teach or perform research in areas of interest to you.
 See a list of CHS Honors contacts for help determining who to contact.
-Once you are ready to begin the paperwork, you can find the Program of Study on the website.
+Once you are ready to begin the paperwork, you can find the Program of Study in the canvas module.

 How Do I Develop My Honors Project?